byrchbaker/PowerPurge/README.md

 <h3 align="center">PowerPurge</h3>

   <p align="center">
-    Uninstall Apps Quickly or Automagically With This Powershell Module.
+    Uninstall ANY program with this Powershell module silently or manually!
+PowerPurge! ⚡
     <br />
     <a href="https://github.com/byrchbaker/PowerPurge"><strong>Explore the docs »</strong></a>
     <br />